Teru-dot-png/notes-forcts/note/Coding/Tails notes/remenber git.md

-- i copied the repository on github on my desktop
+- i copied the repository on github on my desktop tru git desktop
+- and